ucencode/laravel-basic-starter-kit/README.md

 ### 3. Set Up Permissions

+If you are using Linux or MacOS.
 Set up the correct permissions for the project.

 ```bash
 chmod -R 777 /var/www/storage /var/www/bootstrap/cache